13 BREATHTAKING Places in Austria to Visit (Local’s Guide)

 7. Wachau Valley: A Riverside Paradise

 Start your journey in Melk, home to the imposing Melk Abbey.
 This Benedictine abbey boasts stunning views over the river and houses an impressive library with countless medieval manuscripts.
-From here, head to the charming town of Dürnstein.
-Its blue-towered abbey and ruins of a castle where Richard the Lionheart was once imprisoned are highlights.
+From here, Rent an e-bike in Krems and follow the riverside path to Dürnstein, where Richard the Lionheart was once imprisoned in that iconic blue tower.

 8. Zell am See: Alpine Beauty and Lake-side Leisure